chakritp/budget-tracker/README.md

 - Transaction CRUD

 ## Features for the Future
+- Mobile responsive
 - Pagination for payment methods and transactions
 - Quick Transaction input feature
+  - Button to add a repeated transaction on the dashboard
   - Suggestions on repeated transactions
-- Routine transactions input
+- Calendar to list an overview of transactions
-- Charts and graphs based on a user search filter
+- Charts and graphs based on a user search filter (e.g. based on a certain month)
 - Integrate real time with a payment API (i.e. non manual input)

+# Installation Instructions
+To implement this app:

+- clone the repository
+- run `bundle install`
+- run `rails server`
+- visit [http://localhost:3000](http://localhost:3000) in the browser